 The "condimenti" grade is made exactly the same way as the traditional vinegar except it is aged for less than 12 years.
 As a result it is more affordable and it is especially popular in Italy.

-A very good example of "condimenti" grade product is the San Giacomo Balsamic Condimento shown in 100, 200 and 2000 ml quantities in the links below:
+Popular examples of the "condimenti" grade product include the MiaBella, Cavalli, and San Giacomo Balsamic Condimento shown in the links below:

 The "industriale" grade is produced quickly and on a much larger scale and can have ingredients added other than just cooked grapes to impart, as much as possible, the look and taste of real traditional balsamic vinegar.
 Although not nearly as good as the other two grades, industriale is widely used in the everyday cooking of soups and sauces.